Saadat Pur

 Saadat Pur (Urdu: ﺳﻌﺎﺩﺖ ﭘﻮﺮ) (pop.
 1,000) is a village of Sarai Alamgir Tehsil.
-It is part of Gujrat district in the north of Punjab province, Pakistan.
-The village is located on the eastern bank of the Upper Jhelum Canal lies along the road connecting Sarai Alamgir and Mirpur.
+It is part of the Gujrat district in the north of the Punjab province in Pakistan.
+The village is located on the eastern bank of the Upper Jhelum Canal and lies along the road connecting Sarai Alamgir and Mirpur.

 Geography and climate

-Saadat Pur is located at (32.900000, 73.750000) and lies at an altitude of 248 metres (818 ft) above sea-level.
+Saadat Pur lies at an altitude of 248 metres above sea level.